bitnoize/debian-docker/README.md

 debian-backports
 ================

-Dockerfile for my own projects.
+Dockerfile for my own projects based on Debian with backports and some other functions enabled.